-What to Do in Macau in 2 Days – Best Places to Visit in Macau
+Macau Itinerary: What to Do in Macau in 2 Days – Best Places to Visit and See in 1 or 2 Days

-- 1 What to Do in Macau in 2 Days – Best Places to Visit in Macau
+- 1 Macau Itinerary: What to Do in Macau in 2 Days – Best Places to Visit and See in 1 or 2 Days

 - 2 Important Travel Information for Macau

-- 3 Best Places to Visit in Macau and Best Things to do
+- 3 Day 1 in Macau- Best Places to Visit in Macau and Best Things to Do

 Macau, officially known as the Macao Special Administrative Region of the People’s Republic of China, is an autonomous territory and located to the west of Hong Kong.
 The former colony of Portugal has a lot to offer and is a great mix of Asia, Portugal, and Las Vegas.